Animal Welfare (Kept Animals) Bill

 Primates

-The bill introduces a licensing system for keeping primates, setting standards for their care and management.
-Unlicensed keeping of primates is made an offence, punishable by a fine.
-The bill also regulates the selling and breeding of primates, prohibiting sales to unlicensed individuals and addressing breeding in unauthorized settings.
+The bill introduces a licensing requirement for keeping primates, setting standards for their care and management.
+Licenses will be granted by local authorities following veterinary inspections and will be subject to conditions and regular inspections.
+Unlicensed keeping of primates is an offense, with potential penalties including fines, forfeiture of the primate, or even euthanasia.
+The bill also restricts the sale and breeding of primates to licensed individuals.

 Dogs Attacking Livestock